Flowtech Fluidpower 2016 Annual Report

 Inadvertent breaches of regulations could lead to prosecution and significant fines.
 Regulations impacting the Group include COSHH, packaging waste regulations, health and safety at work, the Bribery and Corruption Act and corporate governance.

 The Group engages external specialists as required to make sure internal procedures and policies are in place to provide compliance with the regulatory frameworks.

 There is an ongoing review of relevant national and international compliance requirements.

 The Board includes both Executive and Non-Executive Directors with considerable acquisition experience.
 Given that the development of the Group in the fluid power market is likely to include multiple opportunities to acquire trading companies in both the UK and Europe, future appointments will also be made as required to strengthen skills and knowledge in this area.
-Since the IPO, the Group has also added professionals in both general accounting and mergers and acquisitions to its internal resources in support of this process.
+Since the IPO, the Group has also added professionals in both general accounting, business process and mergers and acquisitions to its internal resources in support of this process.

 Prior to engaging in any process the Chief Financial Officer will review any acquisition opportunity for conformance with the Board's strategy on channel management.
 Further detailed assessment with regard to channel conflict will be a key part of the due diligence process which will include consultation with the Group's Operational Board prior to plc Board approval and any commitment to buy.

 Products and sourcing